ujjwalguptaofficial/fortjs-doc/docs/component/guard.md

 }
 ```

-Now let's use this guard on some worker -
+Now you can use this guard on any controller method:

 ```
 import { Controller, guards } from "fortjs";